n0thhhing/Proplam-menu/README.md

 2. **Restriction on Sale**: You shall not sell, sublicense, or otherwise distribute the menu or any derivative works thereof, whether modified or unmodified, in any form.

-3. **Attribution**: While not mandatory, attribution to myself is appreciated but not required, although any modifications, repurposes, forks ect should have the link to this one with the terms stated in #4.
+3. **Attribution**: While not mandatory, attribution to myself or any associated developers is appreciated but not required, although any modifications, repurposes, forks ect should have the link to this one with the terms stated in #4.

 4. **Link to Repository**: Any usage of the menu must include a prominent link to the repository where it is hosted.